Ekong Excited as CAF Awards Nigeria Three Points, Fines Libya $50,000

 Femi Solaja

-Super Eagles on field Captain, William Troost-Ekong, was excited yesterday as the Confederation of African Football (CAF) awarded three points and three goals to Nigeria and also fined Libya $50,000, following the botched AFCON 2025 qualifying match between Nigeria and Libya.
+Super Eagles on field Captain, William Troost-Ekong, is excited that the Confederation of African Football (CAF), has ruled in favour of Nigeria in the botched AFCON 2025 qualifying match in Libya two weeks ago.

 CAF’s ruling in favour of Nigeria was based on overwhelming evidence tabled by NFF against Libya.

-Troost-Ekong who was the MVP for the 2023 AFCON took to social media to celebrate what he termed a ‘just’ decision.
+Troost-Ekong who was the MVP for the 2023 AFCON took to social media to celebrate what he termed a ‘just’ decision, reflecting on the challenges faced by the Nigerian team.

 He had previously detailed the difficulties encountered, including locked airport gates that left players and officials without food, drink, or phone access.

-Troost-Ekong, who has been shortlisted for the CAF Player of the Year award, was pleased that Nigeria’s decision to refuse to play the match has been vindicated.
+Troost-Ekong, who has been shortlisted for the CAF Player of the Year award, was pleased to see Nigeria’s decision to refuse to play Libya vindicated.

 “JUSTICE: CAF awards three points and three goals to Nigeria.
 Libya fined $50,000,” he wrote on his X handle yesterday.

-In a statement issued yesterday, CAF confirmed that its Disciplinary Board met to deliberate on the CAF Africa Cup of Nations Morocco 2025 Qualifier that was scheduled between Libya and Nigeria.
+The CAF statement on the issue reads: “The CAF Disciplinary Board met to deliberate on the CAF Africa Cup of Nations Morocco 2025 Qualifier that was scheduled between Libya and Nigeria.

 “1.
 Libya Football Federation was found to have breached Article 31 of the CAF Africa Cup of Nations Regulations as well as Articles 82 and 151 of the CAF Disciplinary Code.